 The building is was recently updated and restored to its original state, a project the City felt was necessary to undertake.
 The area includes the building and a garden in the back and will be used for art & culture events, art lessons, an art gallery and space for display of museum-worthy pieces.

 The Stubblefield Visitors Center is currently home to the Liberty Hill Chamber of Commerce.
-The front room of the building hosts a revolving art exhibit.
-The exhibit is typically open to the public Monday - Friday, 9:00 a.m. to 4:00 p.m.
+The center is typically open to the public Monday - Friday, 9:00 a.m. to 4:00 p.m.